 During a workshop we held for both their German and American employees, many of the challenges and frustrations of virtual team building and teamwork came to the surface.
-They are common to many virtual teams.
+They are common to many dispersed teams.

-The Challenges of Virtual Teamwork:
+The Challenges of Dispersed Teams:

 Language barriers can create confusion and misunderstandings.

 Time differences can mean some team members are alert and others exhausted.
 This may add to misunderstandings and limit effective and timely decision making.

 Some team members may be less comfortable or lack expertise with "high tech" modes of communication.